 After a series of intense negotiations, the 2022 global COP conferences (COP27 & COP15) delivered a number of notable accomplishments.
 Among them included a landmark agreement on climate-induced losses and damages and a commitment to conserve 30% of land and oceans by 2030 (“30 by 30”).
-The consensus, however, is that global leaders yet again failed to meet the moment of today’s environmental challenges with transformative leadership.
+The consensus, however, is that global leaders yet again failed to meet the moment of today’s environmental challenges with transformative action.

 Here are some of the issues, trends, and policies that shaped the climate conversation in 2022.